Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destination-cohort-overview.md

 description: Send Amplitude behavioral cohorts to other tools in your stack with just a few clicks, using no-code cohort integrations.
 ---

-Send Amplitude cohorts to the other tools in your stack in just a few clicks, using no-code cohort integrations (also called destinations).
+Send Amplitude cohorts to other destinations in your stack with just a few clicks, using no-code cohort integrations.

 Learn more about behavioral cohorts in the [Help Center](https://help.amplitude.com/hc/en-us/articles/231881448).